motdotla/carve-api/README.md

 # carve-api

-API for converting PDFs into an array of PNGs
+API for converting PDFs into an array of PNGs.

 The carve-api is based on [CONTRA]() API design.
 [JSON](http://www.json.org) is returned in all responses from the API, including errors.